-NHS England’s Implementing the Five Year Forward View for Mental Health outlined the key objectives for the development of community-based adult mental health services (CMHS).
-The CMHS programme will address the following:
+NHS England’s Implementing the Five Year Forward View for Mental Health outlined key objectives for the development of community-based adult mental health services (CMHS).
+This programme will address the following:

 - Evidence-based treatment pathways, spanning the journey people make from referral to recovery, will follow those already in place for early intervention in psychosis (EIP), psychological therapies (IAPT) and eating disorders among children and young people.
 From April 2018 all clinical commissioning groups are required to offer IAPT services integrated with physical healthcare pathways.
 The IAPT Pathway for People with Long-term Physical Health Conditions and Medically Unexplained Symptoms guidance is intended to help with implementation and sets out the ideal pathway for IAPT services.

-- NHS England investment to increase access to integrated evidence-based psychological therapies (IAPT), offering people more convenient and tailored treatment for their physical and mental health needs .There will also be increased access to psychological therapies for people with psychosis, bipolar disorder and personality disorder.
+- NHS England investment to increase access to integrated evidence-based psychological therapies (IAPT), offering people more convenient and tailored treatment for their physical and mental health needs .Also increased access to IAPT for people with psychosis, bipolar disorder and personality disorder.

-- By 2020/21 NHS England, the Department of Work and Pensions, and the Department of Health’s Joint Unit for Work and Health will ensure that up to 29,000 more people per year living with mental health problems are supported to find or stay in work through increasing access to psychological therapies for common mental health problems (see above) and doubling the reach of Individual Placement and Support (IPS).
+- By 2020/21 NHS England, the Department of Work and Pensions, and the Department of Health’s Joint Unit for Work and Health will ensure that up to 29,000 more people per year living with mental health problems are supported to find or stay in work through increased access to IAPT and doubling the reach of Individual Placement and Support (IPS).

-- By 2020/21, there should be a national reduction in premature mortality among people with severe mental illness, and NHS England will produce an operational plan to achieve that from 2017/18.
-NHS England is also leading work to ensure 280,000 more people living with severe mental illness have their physical health needs met by increasing early detection and expanding access to evidence-based physical care assessment and intervention.
+- By 2020/21, there should be a national reduction in premature mortality among people with severe mental illness (SMI).
+NHS England has committed to lead work to ensure 280,000 more people living with SMI have their physical health needs met by increasing early detection and expanding access to evidence-based physical care assessment and intervention.
 From April 2017, funds will enter CCG baselines to deliver physical health checks for people with SMI to enable NICE recommended screening and access to physical care interventions.
 This funding should ensure that at least 60 per cent of the population on the SMI register receive the required physical health assessment and follow up from 2018/19 onwards, as confirmed in Refreshing NHS Plans for 2018/19.